The Pros and Cons of Induction Cooktops

 1. Fast heating: The pot heats up instantly which can cut cooking times in half.

 2. Safety: There are no flames.
-Since the heat is generated only into the cookware, you can touch the cooktop surface without the risk of burning yourself.
+Since the heat only arises in the cookware, you can touch the cooktop surface without the risk of burning yourself.
 There is also no risk of gas leakage.

-3. Energy savings: Induction cooktops heat directly into the pot, which efficiently saves energy.
+3. Energy savings: Induction cooktops heat directly into the pot, which saves energy efficiently.

-4. Cleaning: Cleaning is easy because there is no burnt food in the pan or liquids spilled onto the cooktop surface.
+4. Cleaning: Cleaning is easy because there are no burnt foods in the pan or liquids spilled onto the cooktop surface.

 5. Low-fat meals: The food doesn’t stick on the cooking surface, allowing for low-fat cooking.

-6. Eye-appealing design: Induction cooktops look sleek and beautiful and perfectly fit into modern kitchen decor.
+6. Eye-appealing design: Induction hobs look elegant and beautiful and fit perfectly into the modern kitchen interior.

-7. Instant heat control: Induction ranges respond much faster to changes in temperature settings.
-The pan heats up fast or cools down immediately once you dial the temperature.
+7. Instant heat control: Induction cookers respond much more quickly to changes in temperature settings.
+The pan heats up quickly or cools down instantly as soon as you adjust the temperature.

 easy cleaning of induction cooktops